-The major review of the Strategic Community Plan commenced in late 2021.
-The purpose of the major review was to understand whether the vision and priorities were still relevant and how the City could improve its delivery of them.
-From March through to May, City officers engaged with community members at popular locations including the town centres, Beatty Park, Hyde Park, The Mezz and Kyilla Farmers Markets.
+The major review of the Strategic Community Plan commenced late 2021.
+The purpose of the major review was to understand whether the vision and priorities were still relevant, and how the City could improve its delivery of them.
+From March through to May, City officers engaged with the community members at popular locations including the town centres, Beatty Park, Hyde Park, The Mezz, and Kyilla Farmers Markets.
 These pop-up events were effective in raising awareness of the strategic community plan and gaining feedback.
-Other consultation methods included online surveys, newspaper articles and use of eco signs.
+Other consultation methods included, online surveys, newspaper articles, use of eco-signs, and more.

-More than 800 responses were received which were supportive of the existing vision and priorities.
-The new Strategic Community Plan will build on the existing plan to help Vincent move closer to its vision.
+Over 800 responses were received which were supportive of the existing vision and priorities.
+The new strategic community plan will build upon the existing plan to help Vincent move closer to its vision.